andres-h/httpmsgbus/doc/wavefeed.rst

 Description
 -----------

-"wavefeed" is a program that runs a SeedLink plugin (normally chain_plugin) and sends the waveform data to HMB.
+*wavefeed* is a program that runs a SeedLink plugin (normally chain_plugin) and sends the waveform data to HMB.
 Only log and Mini-SEED packets are supported.

 Command-line
 ------------